Hemiboreal

-Hemiboreal deciduous forest in Latvia.
+Hemiboreal forest in Latvia.
 Latvia, like other hemiboreal areas, also has extensive lush coniferous forests.

-Hemiboreal means halfway between the temperate and subarctic (or boreal) zones.
+The hemiboreal forest is a large transition zone comprising the area between cold temperate mixed forests and pure boreal forests.
 The term is most frequently used in the context of climates and ecosystems.

 Botany

-A hemiboreal forest has some characteristics of a boreal forest to the north, and also shares features with temperate-zone forests to the south.
-A significant number of nut species, such as aspens, oaks, maples, ash trees, birches, beeches, hazels, and hornbeams, can be found here.
+Hemiboreal forests have some characteristics of pure boreal forests to the north, while also sharing features with cool temperate-zone forests to the south.
+A significant number of tree species, such as aspens, oaks, pines, maples, spruce trees, ash trees, beeches, birches, cedars (cypress), and hornbeams, can be found.

 Climate

 The term sometimes denotes the form of climate characteristic of the zone of hemiboreal forests—specifically, the climates designated Dfb, Dwb and Dsb in the Köppen climate classification scheme.
 On occasion, it is applied to all areas that have long, cold winters and warm (but not hot) summers—which also including areas that are semiarid (BS) and arid (BW) based on average annual precipitation.
 It can also be applied to some areas with a subpolar oceanic climate (Cfc), particularly those with continental climate characteristics.